ShiaoZhuang/malloclab/README.md

 - 1 (major issues) = Cannot explain your heap checker and/or unable to answer the TA's questions

 - 0 (missing) = Did not show up for grading

-### TIMELINESS

-You should be ready to go with your demo all set up.
-You should have your linux environment and code setup with the right #defines uncommented so that you can use gdb to show your heap checker in action.
-The entire demo, including explaining your design, code, and heap checker, should take 5-6 minutes plus 2-3 minutes for TA questions/discussion.
-The entire process should take no more than 9 minutes.
-This part of your grade is primarily providing a few free points for not causing delays in the grading, which may also affect the TA's ability to grade the other parts.

-- 2 (meets expectations) = prepared and ready to go with your linux environment, code, and demo ready

-- 1 (below expectations) = delays in getting set up

-- 0 (missing or major issues) = did not show up or significant delays in setting up

-## Handin

-Similar to the last assignment, we will be using GitHub for managing submissions, and **you must show your partial work by periodically adding, committing, and pushing your code to GitHub**.
-This helps us see your code if you ask any questions on Canvas (please include your GitHub username) and also helps deter academic integrity violations.

-Additionally, please input the desired commit number that you would like us to grade in Canvas.
-You can get the commit number from github.com.
-In your repository, click on the commits link to the right above your files.
-Find the commit from the appropriate day/time that you want graded.
-Click on the clipboard icon to copy the commit number.
-Note that this is a much longer number than the displayed number.
-Paste your very long commit number and only your commit number in this assignment submission textbox.

-## Hints

-- *Refer to the lectures for an overview of a recommended malloc design.* While you are not required to use the design, our suggestions give you a good starting point.
-We recommend to eventually implement the segregated free list design, and a tuned version of that should get the majority of the points.
-We also recommend trying the footer optimization as that can help space utilization.

-- *Draw pictures.* Pictures are a great way of visualizing the memory layout, and you should make sure you draw complete and accurate pictures.
-Your pictures should be detailed enough to include example addresses, sizes, and content within the memory.

-- *Go through the malloc practice quiz until you understand it.* The practice quiz is meant to help you draw pictures of the memory.
-You can repeat the practice quiz until you truly understand what should be happening.

-- *Encapsulate your pointer arithmetic and bit manipulation in static helper functions.* Pointer arithmetic in your implementation can be confusing and error-prone because of all the casting that is necessary.
-You can reduce the complexity significantly by writing static helper functions for your pointer operations and bit manipulation.
-The compiler should inline these simple functions for you.

-- *Use clear names for indicating what a pointer points to.* There is a difference between whether a pointer points to the beginning of a block or if it points to the beginning of the user payload space.
-Using good variable/parameter names will help avoid misinterpreting what a pointer points to.

-- *Write a good heap checker.* This will help detect errors much closer to when they occur.
-This is one of the most useful techniques for debugging data structures like the malloc memory structure.

-- *Avoid copying/pasting code between functions.* Anytime you duplicate your code, you duplicate your bugs, and you duplicate your maintenance work for updating the code.
-If you think you need to copy/paste code, then you should think about how to design your code with additional functions to avoid duplicating code.

-- *Design your code in modules that can be used as building blocks.* Malloc is fundamentally just a complex data structure built up of multiple data structures.
-You should design your code to be modular by separating out sets of related functions that perform a specific task.
-For example, you could isolate all linked list code and have a set of functions that simply manage a linked list.
-You can then embed the linked list in the memory blocks and call these functions to help insert/remove without having all the insertion/removal logic mixed together with all the malloc logic.
-That way, any code that splits and coalesces blocks can just reuse your common linked list code without worrying about whether there's a linked list bug, and your linked list code would not need to worry about how it is used.

-- *Use the `mdriver` `-f` option.* During initial development, using tiny trace files will simplify debugging and testing.
-We have included some trace files ending in `-short.rep` that you can use for initial debugging.

-- *Use gdb; watchpoints can help with finding corruption.* `gdb` will help you isolate and identify out of bounds memory references as well as where in the code the SEGFAULT occurs.
-To assist the debugger, you may want to compile with `make debug` to produce unoptimized code that is easier to debug.
-To revert to optimized code, run `make release` for improved performance.
-Additionally, using watchpoints in gdb can help detect where corruption is occurring if you know the address that is being corrupted.

-- *The textbooks have detailed malloc examples that can help your understanding.* You are allowed to reference any code *within the textbooks* as long as you cite the source and only reference code that is physically printed in the textbook.
-However, looking for or using any code online *even if it is textbook related* is strictly forbidden.

-- *Use git to track your different versions.* `git` will allow you to track your code changes to help you remember what you've done in the past.
-It can also provide an easy way to revert to prior versions if you made a mistake.

-- *Use the `mdriver` `-v` and `-V` options.* These options allow extra debug information to be printed.

-- *Start early!* Unless you've been writing low-level systems code since you were 5, this will probably be some of the most difficult and sophisticated code you have written so far in your career.
-So start early, and good luck!